 Before we show that our model is capable of producing asymmetry, we first ask whether learning is a plausible explanation for business cycle asymmetry.
 The theory relies on lower precision forecasts in bad times than in good.
 To test this hypothesis empirically, we measure the precision of analysts' forecasts of future real GDP.
 To approximate the amount of uncertainty, we use the median forecast error in a panel of forecasters.
 For a given quarter, the median forecast error is the log absolute deviation of the median forecast from the final nominal GDP, where the latter is measured two quarters after the end of the quarter.
 Analysts forecast nominal GDP one through four quarters into the future.
 The hypothesis is that the median forecast error is negatively correlated with the detrended level of output.

 Table 1 contains the results of regressions with detrended GDP as the independent variable and the median forecast error as the dependent variable.
 Detrending is done with a Hodrick and Prescott (1997) filter.
 The correlation between uncertainty and output is negative for all forecast horizons (1 to 4 quarters ahead) and increases in magnitude and significance with the forecast horizon.
-This supports the model's prediction that agents have larger GDP forecast errors (learning is slower) when output is low.
+The median forecast error corresponds to the forecast error of the representative agent in the model.
+This measure supports our main hypothesis: forecast accuracy and output are negatively correlated.
+Learning is slower when output is low.